-There are many things to learn when out on the road.
-Here are a few travelling truths as well as some life lessons from previous backpackers to help you gain as much knowledge for your next big adventure.
-These are the 25 biggest backpacker lessons, sent in by our Facebook community…
+There are so many things to learn when out on the road, and setting out backpacking can be daunting for anyone.
+We've collated a few of the best travelling truths as well as some life lessons from seasoned backpackers to give you a head start before you set off on your next big adventure.
+Here are the 25 best things to know before you go backpacking, sent in by our expert travel community…

 Travellers have no age!
 I'm backpacking in Southeast Asia at the moment and I met the most gorgeous people ever...some of them were more than 10 years older than me but we still became good friends!